shsamyam/shsamyam.github.io/_pages/about.md

 **Work in Progress**

-Labor Supply Shocks and Consolidation in U.S. Agriculture: Evidence from the 1964 Bracero Restriction
+Labor Supply Shocks and Consolidation in U.S. Agriculture: Evidence from the 1964 Bracero Termination

 Temporary Legalization, Enforcement Risk, and the Economic Lives of Immigrants (with [Ryan Ellis](https://www.ryandouglasellis.com/))